Blue Lightning (1995 video game): Development

+Release

+In 1993, Atari requested several Epyx titles in order to be converted and release on Atari Jaguar, with Blue Lightning among the list of selected titles to be remade.
 The game was announced along with Battlemorph in 1994 under the name Blue Lightning 2 as one of the first upcoming games for the Jaguar CD add-on.
-It was first showcased with its final title, Blue Lightning, in a very early state at the 1994 ECTS Autumn event and then at the 1994 Summer Consumer Electronics Show.
-It was later showcased at the 1995 Winter CES, the 1995 ECTS Spring event and E3 1995, being initially slated for an August release.
-It was covered by the press that were invited to Atari, and showcased during an event hosted by Atari dubbed "Fun 'n' Games Day" where it was formally revealed to be a one of the pack-in games with the Jaguar CD, The game was published by Atari in North America and Europe on September 21.
+It was first showcased with its final title, Blue Lightning, in a very early state at the 1994 ECTS Autumn event, and then at the 1994 Summer Consumer Electronics Show.
+It was later shown at the 1995 Winter CES, the 1995 ECTS Spring event, and E3 1995.
+The game was initially slated for an August release, and was covered by the press that were invited to Atari, It was also showcased during an event hosted by Atari dubbed "Fun 'n' Games Day", where it was formally revealed to be one of the pack-in games with the Jaguar CD.
+The game was published by Atari in North America and Europe on September 21.